Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 Copyblogger makes it clear right away that this is a group of real people who you can actually look at, that will steer you away from the "crap.":

 After setting the tone, the story is told.
-We find out that the company started out as a one-man blog and now is an 8-figure company with over 200,000 customers.
+We find out that the company started out as a one-man blog and now is an 8-figure company, which it achieved through tiime and effort.
+It also reminds readers that even though the company has grown from small to ultra-successful, its mission to help businesses reach their goals hasn't changed.
 That's impressive, but not boastful:

-There's use of good formatting with paragraphs being short, and sometimes even just one standalone sentence.
-Bullet points are also used:
+There's a good use of formatting with paragraphs being short, and sometimes even just standalone sentences.
+Bullet points are also used.
+All of this makes the page much easier to read:

 A "call to action" button at the end of the "About Us" is a really smart idea so that when your readers are done reading the page, they can immediately sign up or shop on your website.